-Currently Enrolled University of Maryland Undergraduate Students receive a notification email with information about early registration and a link to check their registration time and registration blocks.
+Currently enrolled undergraduate students receive a notification email with information about early registration and a link to check their registration appointment time and registration blocks.
 Registration appointments for the fall semester are scheduled from late March through early May, and appointments for the spring semester are scheduled from late October through early December.
 Students may register at their scheduled registration appointment time or any time thereafter.